explosion-mental/demwm/README.md

 - xwallpaper
 	* You can use other program to set the wallpaper, [see](https://github.com/explosion-mental/Dwm/blob/main/dwm_random_wall)
-- dwmblocks
-	* You can disable/enable autostarting dwmblocks on `config.h`

 # Suggestions
 - Before updating (`git pull`), change your configs (config.h) to config.def.h